 Throughout Ottoman times, this lodge and the Mevlevi Order as a whole received strong state support.
 Members of the order were highly respected, often serving prestigious administrative positions.
 Accordingly, the Ottomans built the impressive Selimiye Mosque just nearby the lodge in the 16th century.

 It’s especially impressive when lit up at night, which you can witness on your walk back from the Whirling Dervish performance.
 But before that (or perhaps the next day), it’s worth taking a brief side trip to the peaceful town of Sille.

 Just 7 km northwest of Konya, Sille feels like a different world.
 Sille was one of many Greek-majority towns spread throughout Anatolia.
 And it prospered up until the ‘population exchange‘ of the 1920s.

 Until then, the local Greeks peacefully coexisted with their Muslim Turk neighbors.
 Rumi himself emphasized the importance of peace between the two communities.
 In fact, he even occasionally wrote Greek poetry.

 You can get to Sille from Konya on a #64 bus that departs from near the post office on Mevlana Cd.
-There are various bus stops, but look out for an electronic sign mentioning Sille.
+There are various bus stands, but look out for an electronic sign mentioning Sille.
 The ride only takes about 20 minutes.

 Not far from the bus stop in the eastern part of town is the Sille Museum.
 Even if you’re not a museum person, exploring it won’t take much time, and it provides a nice overview of the town’s history.